zkVerify/zkverify-docs/docs/architecture/04-proof-aggregation/03-core-concepts.md

 ### Aggregator

 The one responsible for calling the aggregate() extrinsic.
-Aggregation is a permissionless task, and it is rewarded.
+Aggregation in general could be a permissionless task, and it is rewarded.
 In particular:

 - Whoever calls aggregate will be refunded with the cost for executing the extrinsic
 - It will be also rewarded with an additional tip, configurable at runtime level (In the future each domain will be able to specify its own tip)